gbv/jskos/jskos.md

 Applications MAY limit the fields `notation` and/or `depiction` to lists of a single element or ignore all preceding elements of these lists.

+If `startDate` is given, the value of `endDate` SHOULD NOT be an interval with open start.
+If `endDate` is given, the value of `startDate` SHOULD NOT be an interval with open end.

 ## Concept